bhsjacket/crimson/README.md

 # Crimson
 Copyright Jerome Paulos, All Rights Reserved.

 This theme, nor any part, may not be used outside of the Berkeley High Jacket without the express permission of Jerome Paulos.
+(Except the otherwise liscenced libraries.)

 It may be used within the Jacket for free and forever.